-When our performance was trailing some two years ago we tested our portfolio to ascertain whether there was consistency between our investment approach and what we actually owned.
-This exercise which is quantitatively based showed that not only was the portfolio totally in keeping with our investment style but that in aggregate the quality of our holdings was probably the best we had ever achieved.
+showed that not only was the portfolio totally in keeping with our investment style but that in aggregate the quality of our holdings was probably the best we had ever achieved.

 Quality is defined here by a portfolio comprising companies that have demonstrated above average historic profitability and growth patterns yet employed below average leverage and were on unusually low valuations.
 It is therefore not surprising that once investors escaped from their mire of fear that they rotated to these types of holdings.
-This, together with no ownership of the Australian dollar, has allowed the Company to achieve an excellent return that has outpaced the MSCI World Index by 0.8% over the quarter and 7.6% for the year with a respective pre-tax return of 12.9% for the quarter and 50.1% for the year.
+This, together with no ownership of the Australian dollar, has allowed the Fund to achieve an excellent return of 11.9% for the quarter and 47.2% for the year.